wtwildnateis/software-dev-course-oop-2/README.md

 create a new `Lemonade` object using these combined values to call the `Lemonade` constructor that takes three parameters.

-## Verifying Your Solution

-Once you have completed the exercises, run the tests in the tests folder to verify that your solutions are correct.

-You should also manually verify that your solution is correct by running the `Main` class and interacting with the console UI in the bottom terminal window.

 ## Additional Challenge

 If you finish and want an additional challenge, try adding yet another